 In order to enable investigation of this matter, we have to prove regularity, so we require you to keep a written record of the problem for a period of up to three months.

 If you want to report a nuisance from a neighbour's bonfire, please contact us:

 - or call us on 01403 215641

 - or write to Environmental Health and Licensing, Parkside, Chart Way, Horsham, West Sussex,RH12 1RL

-Please include details of the source of the smoke, how long it has been going on for, how it has affected you, and your name and contact details.
-An officer will then contact you during office hours.
+You must include details of the source of the smoke, how long it has been going on for, how it has affected you, and your name and contact details.

 How to get rid of your rubbish

 Rather than burning your rubbish in a bonfire, use the following options to dispose of it: